fenceMeshwire/python_recursion/README.md

 <p>Understanding concepts and use of recursion in Python3.</p>
 <ul>
 <li>A recursive function is a function which calls itself.</li>
-<li>A function has code which runs when the function is called.</li>
+<li>A function contains code which runs when the function is called.</li>
 <li>Zero or more arguments can be passed as input to a function.</li>
-<li>The functions output is a so called return value.
+<li>The functions output is called return value.
 The return value can also be None in Python.</li>
+<li>After the function's execution, the program returns to the line of code which called the function.</li>
 </ul>